In addition to our Statement of Faith, we have a set of policies that help us govern the church. We call these policies the Church By-Laws.

 6. Results of such votes shall be binding upon all boards and members of the church.

-8. Absentee ballots shall be honored if obtained by prior request from the Elders.
+8. A voting member may cast an absentee ballot which shall be honored if obtained from the Elders and cast prior to the end of the meeting.
 Absentee ballots must identify each issue and the absent member's vote thereon.

 9. Roberts Rules of Order will apply where not otherwise stated in these By-laws.